preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 ##### Basic Structure of a `docker-compose.yml` File:

 A `docker-compose.yml` file defines the services, network, and volumes used in your application.
-Here is the basice structure:
+Here is the basic structure:

 ```yaml
 version: '3.8'